syncfusion-content/uwp-docs/uwp/SfTreeGrid/Selection.md

 ## Selection modes

 The [SelectionMode](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.SfGridBase~SelectionMode.html) property define the behavior of selection in treegrid.
-If the SelectionMode is Single, you can able to select single row, and if the SelectionMode is Extended or Multiple, you can able to select multiple rows, and if you want to disable the selection you need to set SelectionMode as None,
+If the `SelectionMode` is `Single`, you can able to select single row, and if the `SelectionMode` is `Extended` or `Multiple`, you can able to select multiple rows, and if you want to disable the selection you need to set `SelectionMode` as `None`,

 {% tabs %}
 {% highlight xaml %}